The Real Housewives of Orange County season 4

 The fourth season of The Real Housewives of Orange County, an American reality television series, was broadcast on Bravo.
 It aired from November 25, 2008 until June 11, 2009, and was primarily filmed in Orange County, California.
 Its executive producers are Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen.

 The Real Housewives of Orange County focuses on the lives of Vicki Gunvalson, Jeana Keough, Lauri Peterson, Tamra Barney, Lynne Curtin and Gretchen Rossi.
 It consisted of 15 episodes.

+This season marked the final regular appearance of Lauri Peterson.

 Production and crew

 In April, 2008 The Real Housewives of Orange County was renewed for a fourth season by Bravo.
 The season premiere "Are They For Real?" was aired on November 25, 2008, while the thirteenth episode "Bling Bling" served as the season finale, and was aired on February 17, 2009.
 It was followed by a reunion special that aired on January 29, 2008, and a "Lost Footage" episode on June 11, 2009, which marked the conclusion of the season.
 Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.